 Sometimes, kids need to be active – while simultaneously learning.
 This game combines hula hooping and multiplication and is specifically for elementary school-aged children; who have learned basic or advanced multiplication tables.

-For this game, you will need a hula hoop, small container (bowl, hat, etc.), and paper.
+For this game, you will need a hula hoop, a small container (bowl, hat, etc.), and paper.
 On torn-up pieces of paper, adults should write down age-appropriate multiplication problems and put them into the small container.
 While one child is hula hooping, have another child (or you) randomly pull out the multiplication tables from the container and state them aloud.
 As they continue to hula hoop, the child must recite the correct answers within a set amount of time, such as 10 seconds.
 If they get an answer wrong or drop the hula hoop, their turn is over.
 The child with the highest sequence of correct answers wins.

 Math Treasure Hunt (Preschool)

 Practically all preschoolers love finding hidden objects.
 Fortunately, we have a simple game that includes both finding objects and math.
 For this activity, all you will need is “treasure,” such as beads, toy coins, small action figures, or something similar.
 Hide at least 15 of these objects around your yard or child’s playground and have your child search for them.
 Upon finding all the objects, have your child count how many objects they have total; and, if you are playing with multiple children, determine who has the most objects.
 You can also assign each child a specific number of objects to find to work on basic numeric skills.

 Here at Primary Beginnings, we care about each and every child’s learning and development- especially their math skills.
 Also, we are a locally owned and operated child care center in Raleigh.
 Our staff is certified to help your child meet his or her developmental goals.
 To learn more about our educational programs or any other program provided, please call our North Hills location at 919.785.0303 and Spring Forest location at (919) 790-6888.